wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     );
     ```

-    `withDesign` takes an object whose keys are the names of the subcomponents which belong to our `CaptionedImage`, and whose values are higher-order components which should be applied to each.
-As you'll see below, these HOC's often carry elements of styling, and correspond to the "tokens" of a design system.
+    `withDesign` takes an object whose keys are the names of the subcomponents
+    which belong to our `CaptionedImage`, and whose values are higher-order
+    components which should be applied to each.
+As you'll see below, these HOC's
+    often carry elements of styling, and correspond to the "tokens" of a design
+    system.
 Here, they apply functionality, but the pattern is the same.

-    Note, that these HOC's (or tokens) are defined at the site level.
-For now, they are just pass-through's to the core Bodiless utilities - but in many cases you will want to customize these further or at page level (for example, to provide a different image selector, or a link with an editable target attribute.)
+    Note, that these HOC's (`asBodilessImage` and `asEditorBasic`) are defined
+    at the site level.
+For now, they are just pass-through's to the core
+    Bodiless utilities - but in many cases you will want to customize them
+    further at site level (for example, to provide a different image selector,
+    or a rich text editor which uses site-specific components to render
+    formatted text).
+Using the site-level tokens here ensures that such changes
+    to the editorial interface are applied consistently across the site.

 1. Lastly, lets combine these together and export.
     ```
     const CaptionedImage = asCaptionedImage(CaptionedImageClean);
     export default CaptionedImage;
     export {
       CaptionedImage,
       CaptionedImageClean,
-      asCaptionedImage,
+      asEditableCaptionedImage,
     };
     ```
+  It's worth looking at exactly what we're exporting:

+  * `CaptionedImageClean` is the most basic version of our component.
+It will
+    serve as the base to which design tokens can be applied, and can be used in
+    contexts where we don't want to allow the content to be edited.
+  * `asEditableCaptionedImage` is a *component level* token which makes
+    our clean component editable, and can be applied wherever we do
+    want to allow the content to be edited.
+  * `CaptionedImage` combines the above and is exported for convenience,
+    since we expect that in most cases we'll want the component to be editable.

+  Note that we have not, as yet, applied any styling or design tokens.

-1. Final step in this file, is make sure the imports are correct.
-This is pretty self explanatory.
-If you forget one you will be warned and it won't work!
+1. As a final step in this file, we make sure the imports are correct.
+This is
+   pretty self explanatory.
+If you forget one you will be warned and it won't
+   work!
     ```
     import React, { FC } from 'react';
     import { asBodilessImage } from '@bodiless/components';